MuhammadSyed2/Doctors-prescription-reader/README.md

 # Doctors-prescription-reader
-An app that, using OCR, reads the handwriting from the images of proscriptions of doctors and transforms into readable text.
+An android app that, using OCR, reads the handwriting from the images of proscriptions of doctors and transforms into readable text.